 To conclude, it was a really nice experience.
 I am really glad I went.
 Now if you ask me again, I think the GBP 18 is worth it.
 And of course, if you can find this Titanic deal from Dublin that Finn McCools Tours is currently offering, you should really really do it!
 I think they are just doing it this cheap because it is a new tour at the moment.

 [Part 2 about the Giant’s Causeway, Dark Hedges and Belfast – to be continued]

 *The views and opinions expressed in this article are those of the authors and do not necessarily reflect the views or opinions of Finn McCools Tours.

 If you would like to like us to publish your article, send us an email!

 See other travellers’ posts

 Book your Titanic and Giant’s Causeway tour from Dublin now!
+Also available from Belfast.

 Also available: Giant’s Causeway and Rope Bridge tour from Dublin and Game of Thrones locations tour from Dublin